TFG's Exclusive Game and Character Reviews & Ratings!

 & handhelds had graphical (and other)

-character ratings are "just for fun" and have always been a unique and fan-appreciated trademark of
+character ratings / overviews are "just for fun" and have always been a unique and fan-appreciated trademark of

-since the very beginning.
-As the lone webmaster (whom has spent 1000's upon
+since the early 2000's.
+As the lone webmaster (who has spent 10's of

 Style / Moveset